ndoit/Nibelheim/README.md

 The command that I have seen work when upgrading is `sudo pip install --ignore-installed --upgrade ansible`

+RVM Ansible Community Role Install
 ---

 Next you will need to install an Ansible community role for rvm [rvm_io.ruby](https://galaxy.ansible.com/rvm_io/ruby/) which will handle our ruby installs and rvm install.

-The command for this is `ansible-galaxy install rvm_io.ruby`
+The command for this is `sudo ansible-galaxy install rvm_io.ruby`

+Virtual Box Guest Additions Install
 ---

 Next install is VirtualBox guest additions.
 These enable file sharing between